OlafRoeder/JavaFX_ImageProgressIndicator/README.md

 <br>`imageUrl`: URL to the image that should be used as progress indicator.
 Any image supported by JavaFX can be used.
 Try an animated gif :)
 <br>`imageSize`: Size to scale the image, default 1
-<br>`orientation`: HORIZONTAL or VERTICAL: determines the orientation of the layer that covers determinate progress
+<br>`orientation`: HORIZONTAL or VERTICAL: determines the orientation of the layer that covers determinate progress bars
-bars;

 ### Extra Properties